 Terrace is great if your weekend in Manchester coincides with some sunny weather.
 Head up to the rooftop garden terrace and grab a few drinks in the sunshine.

 Indie music lovers should definitely head to Corbiers for some good music and good drinks.
+This bar literally has the best jukebox in Manchester, and is a great place to chill out.

 Day and Night Café